sjmikler/pytorch-symbolic/docs/quick_start.md

 model = SymbolicModel(inputs, outputs)
 ```

-To register a new layer, e.g. ``nn.Linear`` in your model, you have two options:
+To register a new layer, e.g. ``torch.nn.Linear``, in your model, you have two options:

 * `layer(symbolic_data)` (just like in [Keras Functional API](https://keras.io/guides/functional_api/))
 * `symbolic_data(layer)` (like nowhere else)